Listen to this post instead!

-It’s a mantra I use to help myself solve cases with my own clients, to support the nutrition team in my clinic when complex cases stump them, and to guide the practitioners I teach to work with their own clients and patients.
+It’s a mantra I used to help myself solve cases with my own clients, to support my nutrition team at the Functional Nutrition Alliance Clinic when complex cases stump them, and to guide the practitioners I teach to work with their own clients and patients.

 It’s also a phrase we use to enable clients to better understand what we do and what sets our work apart from other clinicians.

 Let me take a moment to explain what it really means to “back it up”, and how using this mantra can help you too.

 When a patient comes to us with a complaint, we want to help them feel better as quickly as possible.
 It’s tempting to look at her diagnosis, or her most pressing symptom, and try to head it off at the pass with some miracle nutrient or protocol.
 (Hair loss…must be a B vitamin deficiency—what’s the best brand?
 Bloating… must be SIBO—where do I find the best SIBO protocol?
 New Lupus diagnosis… who has the best information on this condition that I can implement for my client?)